This Rapper Tried To Use Neuroscience To Get Over Her Ex

 Dessa, a well-known rapper, singer and writer from Minneapolis, knows the feeling well.
 She'd spent years trying to get over an ex-boyfriend, but she was still stuck on him.

-"You're not only suffering," she says, "You're just sort of ridiculous.
+"You're not only suffering," she says, "you're just sort of ridiculous.
 Discipline and dedication are my strong suits — it really bothered me that, no matter how much effort I tried to expend in trying to solve this problem, I was stuck."

 But things changed when Dessa turned to the frontiers of neuroscience for help.
 She came across a TED Talk by Helen Fisher, a biological anthropologist and visiting research associate at Rutgers University.
-Using a type of brain scan called fMRI, Fisher had looked into the brains of lovestruck people and noticed that certain parts of their brains were unusually active.
+Using a type of brain scan called functional MRI, or fMRI, Fisher had looked into the brains of love-struck people and noticed that certain parts of their brains were unusually active.

 "That you could objectively measure and observe 'love' — that had never occurred to me before," Dessa says.